agtokty/file-format-converter/README.md

 ### Define Rules

 You can define validation rules for each column in data before transformation to new format.
-So, only valid rows will be transformed to new format
+So, only valid rows will be transformed to new format.
+You can add multiple rules for a single columns.

 ```
 {